alexnm/house-moldovan-blog/src/posts/spotlights/angkor-wat.md

 ### Angkor Thom

-Angkor Thom is the biggest site in Ankgor Wat and is fact a city with multiple temples and buildings, not just a single temple.
+Angkor Thom is the biggest site in Ankgor Wat and is in fact a city with multiple temples and buildings, not just a single temple.
 At the exact center of the square city (really, [check it out on the map](https://goo.gl/maps/bFz2VxDkDFeAC8pg8)) lies Bayon, another amazing temple which is a must stop during your visit.

 <figure>
   <img src="/img/cambodia/bayon.jpg" alt="Bayon temple is at the center of Angkor Thom">